 Haskell Joins Water Polo Staff as an Assistant Coach

-Caitlin Haskell is in her first season as an assistant coach for the University of Michigan women's water polo program.
+Caitlin Haskell is in her second season as an assistant coach for the University of Michigan women's water polo program.

 Haskell came to Michigan after spending three years (2011-14) with SOCAL Water Polo, largely considered among the finest clubs in the country.
 Over her tenure, she quickly rose to youth girls co-head coach and was instrumental in coaching SOCAL to top finishes in the Junior Olympics and the prestigious TYR Champions Cup, including gold at the 2013 event.